 The fall can be a difficult time to sell at a farmers market because the customer population tends to decrease.
-But as many growers know, the fall can also be the most bountiful time in the garden, providing lots of incentive to make the most of the fall market table.
+But as many growers know, the fall can also be the most bountiful time in the garden.
+This provides lots of incentive to make the most of the fall market table.

-For that reason it’s worth considering some ways to make the most of the customers who do come and sell a nice heaping load of vegetables (or whatever you produce) every week.
+For that reason it’s worth considering some ways to make the most of the customers who do come.
+You want to sell a nice heaping load of vegetables (or whatever you produce) every week.

 1. Consider Gifts & Decorations